UnfoldLDM: Degradation-Aware Unfolding with Iterative Latent Diffusion Priors for Blind Image Restoration: UnfoldLDM

 which, alike~\cref{eq:proxim}, serves a learnable proximal operator.
 OCFormer adopts a U-shaped structure with specialized blocks comprising degradation-resistant attention (DRA) and prior-guided detail recovery (PDR) modules.

-We first extract feature maps $\mathbf{F}$ from the concatenation of $\hat{\mathbf{x}}_k$ and $\tilde{\mathbf{x}}_k$ using $3\times 3$ convolutions (the stage index $k$ is omitted for clarity).
-DRA employs self-attention to capture complementary information between the two feature sets:
+We first extract features $\mathbf{F}$ from the concatenation of $\hat{\mathbf{x}}_k$ and $\tilde{\mathbf{x}}_k$ via $3\times 3$ convolutions (the stage index $k$ is omitted).
+DRA employs self-attention to capture complementary information between the two feature sets.
+Specifically, queries, keys, and values are projected via $\mathbf{W}$ combining $1\times 1$ point-wise and $3\times 3$ depth-wise convolutions, formulated as: